cabooster/DeepCAD/README.md

 ## Use Fiji plugin

-1. Download the example image from **this link** and open it with Fiji.
+1. Open Fiji.

+2. Open the calcium imaging stack to be denoised.

-2. Click on Plugins > DeepCAD.
+3. Open the plugin at: Plugins > DeepCAD.

-3. Set six parameters on panel and select the target model.
+4. Select the pre-trained model and set six parameters on the panel (with default values and no changes are required unless necessary).

-4. Click "OK" and obtain the denoising result after 10 minutes.
+5. Click ‘OK’ and the denoised result will be displayed in another window after several minutes (depends on your data size).

 # Results